nodejs/node/doc/api/fs.md

 has only one boolean parameter.
 This is one reason `fs.access()` is recommended instead of `fs.exists()`.

-Using `fs.exists()` to check for the existence of a file before calling `fs.open()`, `fs.readFile()`, or `fs.writeFile()` is not recommended.
-Doing so introduces a race condition, since other processes may change the file's state between the two calls.
-Instead, user code should open/read/write the file directly and handle the error raised if the file does not exist.
+> Warning: Using `fs.exists()` to check for the existence of a file before calling
+> `fs.open()`, `fs.readFile()`, or `fs.writeFile()` is not recommended.
+Doing
+> so introduces a race condition, since other processes may change the file's
+> state between the two calls.
+Instead, user code should open/read/write the
+> file directly and handle the error raised if the file does not exist.

 **write (NOT RECOMMENDED)**